hukaixuan2017/doc-user/content/tickets/new-email-ticket.rst

    New tickets are in *open* state by default.
 Select an other state if you want to change it.

 Pending date
    Select a date and time as reminder for the ticket.
-If the pending time is reached, the ticket will be escalated.
+If the pending time is reached, the ticket can be escalated.

 Priority
    New tickets have *3 normal* priority by default.
 Select an other priority if you want to change it.